ioninteractive/ion-automation-cypress/README.md

   npm run e2e
   ```

-4.Run the tests in the VSCodeTerminal
+4. Run the tests in the VSCodeTerminal

 QA console
 ```bash